 The sacred covenant is based on both faith and high professional standards, on bringing people to wholeness and healing.
 The EMU nursing program emphasizes service, empathy, agape love, empowerment, and the nurse-patient relationship.
 Patients gain healing, but nurses gain as well.
 They receive the honor of practicing their profession and a deep satisfaction and meaning in life.

-Most EMU nurses have learned from Ann Hershberger, professor and director of EMU’s MS in Nursing and Leadership program.
-“Because of our faith tradition, we view an individuals story as holy ground and, as nurses, we intersect with them in sacred space,” Hershberger says.
+Most EMU nurses have learned from Ann Hershberger, professor in EMU’s MSN program.
+“Because of our faith tradition, we view an individual’s story as holy ground and, as nurses, we intersect with them in sacred space,” Hershberger says.
 “As nurses we are privileged to be allowed into the most intimate points of people’s lives when they are at their most vulnerable.
 We view the nurse-patient relationship as sacred because of the intimacy and spirituality of that connection.”

 Considering the patient’s gifts to the healer